The role of physical exercise in modulating hemostatic parameters under hypobaric hypoxia

 Abstract

-MATERIALS AND METHODS: The experiment involved 60 sexually mature male rats.
-The first group (n=24) was the control; the animals of the second group (n=12) were subjected to 2-hour physical activity in the form of walking on a treadmill at a speed of 6–8 m/s for 30 days; the third group of rats (n=12) were subjected to a single daily hypobaric hypoxia by placing the animals in a pressure chamber with an air vacuum of 0.55 kgf/cm2 for 24 hours, which corresponds to an ascent of 6,500 m above sea level; the animals of the fourth group (n=12) were subjected to 2-hour physical activity for 30 days before exposure to daily hypobaric hypoxia.
-Platelet aggregation activity, plasma hemostasis, and the activity of the anticoagulant and fibrinolytic systems were assessed in all groups using diagnostic test systems from Tekhnologiya-Standart (Russia).
-Statistical analysis was performed using the Statistica 10.0 package.
-The significance of differences was determined using Student's t-test and the nonparametric Mann–Whitney U-test.
+MATERIAL AND METHODS: The experiment involved 60 sexually mature male rats.
+Group 1 (n = 24) served as the control.
+Rats in group 2 (n = 12) underwent daily 2-h treadmill walking at a speed of 6–8 m/s for 30 days.
+Those in group 3 (n = 12) were exposed to a single 24-h hypobaric hypoxia episode by placing the rats in a hypobaric chamber at 0.55 kgf/cm2, simulating an altitude of 6,500 m above sea level.
+Group 4 rats (n = 12) received a 2-h daily exercise regimen for 30 days prior to a 24-h exposure to hypobaric hypoxia.
+Platelet aggregation activity, plasma coagulation, and the activity of anticoagulant and fibrinolytic systems were evaluated in all groups using diagnostic test kits (Technologia-Standart, Russia).
+Statistical analysis was performed using the software Statistica 10.
+Data were tested for statistical significance of differences using the Student t test and the nonparametric Mann–Whitney U test.

-CONCLUSION: A single hypoxic stress is characterized by hypercoagulation at all stages of blood coagulation, inhibition of anticoagulant and fibrinolytic activity of plasma, which are leveled by preliminary physical training.
+CONCLUSION: A single episode of hypoxic stress is characterized by hypercoagulation at all stages of the coagulation cascade, accompanied with suppression of plasma anticoagulant and fibrinolytic activity, which is mitigated by prior physical training.

 Full Text